 BIV 2018 application form and guidelines are available.

 Business Interaction Vouchers encourage and support short collaborative projects between academic and industrial partners within the network.
 The collaboration can be any defined piece of work by an academic partner for an industrial partner.
 The work must be clearly defined from the outset and must be completed within 6 months.

-The vouchers are worth up to £7,500 (this has been reduced from £10,000 in 2016) and are intended to help resource small confidence-building measures between an academic and industrial partner that are likely to lead to outcomes of: a longer-term relationship, improved interaction or new research technology transfer projects.
+The vouchers are worth up to £10 000 and are intended to help resource small confidence-building measures between an academic and industrial partner that are likely to lead to outcomes of: a longer-term relationship, improved interaction or new research technology transfer projects.

 Priority will be given to proposals that, for example: aid technology transfer, work towards ‘solving’ a technical problem for an industrial partner or adapt an existing technology for a new application.

 BIV will prioritise funding of new collaborations but may be used to fund continued collaborations.

 Projects must demonstrate a clear fit with the BBSRC Industrial Biotechnology remit.
 In particular, projects that include chemical, thermal or physical separation/processing techniques must demonstrate how the work will benefit industrial biotechnology.

 The work must also be relevant to the aims of FoodWasteNet:

 - To identify and provide information on suitable feed stocks, novel products and product applications

 - To make chemicals & biomaterials with added value and market potential